jtorral/DockerPgHa/README.md

 From the main folder

-We will generate containers for 2 centers with 2 nodes each using the docker-compose file generator
+We will generate containers for 2 data centers with 2 nodes each using the docker-compose file generator

 ```
 ./genCompose -n pg -d 2 -c 2 -v16